About the Milton Route 28 Road Diet Pilot

 Pilot design

-Today, the Route 28 corridor has four travel lanes, minimal shoulders and sidewalks, and no bicycle facilities.
-The pilot design will provide two travel lanes with wider shoulders and introduce both two-way left-turn lanes (TWLTL) and painted medians with flex posts.
-The roadway design will differ along the segments of the roadway to respond to the needs of the surrounding land-use.
+Originally, the Route 28 corridor had four travel lanes, minimal shoulders and sidewalks, and no bicycle facilities.
+The current pilot design has two travel lanes with wider shoulders, two-way left-turn lanes (TWLTL), and painted medians with flex posts.
+The roadway design differs along the segments of the roadway to respond to the needs of the surrounding land-use.

 Cross-section with lane and shoulder widths.